-Section 1: Deliver the Product .4
+Section 1: Deliver the Product 4

 Section 2: Provide Superior Service 17

 Section 3: Maintain and Enhance the Relationship 26

 Section 4: Pro-Active Account Review and Development 35

 Section 5: Improve Professionalism 48

-Resources 6 0
+Resources 60

 General Information 70

-ABOUT THE AIMS SOCIETY
+ABOUT THE CPIA DESIGNATION

-AIMS Society's roots date back to 1968, when The Firemark Society was founded as the first organization to honor elite property-casualty agents who demonstrated outstanding sales performance.
-Later, we established the industry's only marketing and sales-based insurance designation, the Certified Professional Insurance Agent (CPIA).
+The CPIA designation dates back to 1968, when The Firemark Society was founded as the first organization to honor elite property-casualty agents who demonstrated outstanding sales performance.
+Later, renamed the CPIA Society, the organization created the industry's only marketing and sales-based insurance designation, the Certified Professional Insurance Agent (CPIA).

-The organization was renamed the American Insurance Marketing & Sales Society to reflect our broader purpose to provide training, information and networking services to enhance the marketing and sales performance of all insurance professionals.
-Today, we're combining our classroom education with online, 24/7 training options for even more opportunity, and we're established with CE credit in nearly all states.
+In 2004, the organization was again renamed to the American Insurance Marketing & Sales Society (AIMS Society) to reflect the broader purpose of providing training, information, and networking services to enhance the marketing and sales performance of all insurance professionals.